Partialism

 Overview

-Partialism is the clinical concept for a sexual interest concentrated on a particular body part rather than on the whole person, most often a non-genital region such as the feet, hands, hair, navel, or legs.
+Partialism is the clinical term for a sexual interest concentrated on a particular body part rather than on the whole person, most often a non-genital region such as the feet, hands, hair, navel, or legs.
 Modern diagnostic systems treat it as a body-part focus that becomes a disorder only when it is exclusive and either distressing, impairing, or directed at a non-consenting person.
-This article traces how the idea moved from nineteenth-century sexology into today's nosology, how it is expressed, what mechanisms have been proposed, and how common it is.
+The word also names the umbrella category under which specific interests such as foot or hand attraction are formally classified.
+This article traces how the idea moved from nineteenth-century sexology into current nosology, how it is expressed, what mechanisms have been proposed, and how common it is.

 History & origins